Mohammadjamiu/tahugo/content/learnca/kirchhoffs-current-and-voltage-law-explained.md

 <p>V<sub>1&#8486</sub> + V<sub>3&#8486</sub> + V<sub>2&#8486</sub> = 12 ….
 (1)</p>

-Since V = IR but, we only know what the resistance are and the current which we are looking for is the unknown.
+But V = IR and we only know what the resistance are and the current which we are looking for is the unknown.

 <img src="/images/solnexone.jpg" alt="">